Propanoplosaurus

 Propanoplosaurus is a genus of herbivorous nodosaurid dinosaur from the Early Cretaceous Patuxent Formation of Maryland, USA.
 Its type specimen is a natural cast and partial natural mold of a hatchling.

-Discovery and Naming
+Discovery and naming

-From 1994 onwards Ray Stanford uncovered an ichnofauna in Maryland near the border with Washington D.C.
-Along with dinosaur footprints the impressions of a neonate nodosaurid were found by Stanford in 1997.
+From 1994 on, Ray Stanford uncovered an ichnofauna in Maryland near the border with Washington D.C.
+Along with dinosaur footprints, the impressions of a neonate nodosaurid, specimen USNM 540686, were found by Stanford in 1997.

-The type species Propanoplosaurus marylandicus was named and described by Stanford, David Weishampel and Valerie DeLeon in 2011.
+The type species, Propanoplosaurus marylandicus was named and described by Stanford, David Weishampel, and Valerie DeLeon in 2011.
 The generic name combines the Latin prefix pro~ with the name of the genus Panoplosaurus because the new species lived earlier than — but resembled much — this already described nodosaurid.
 The specific name refers to Maryland.